karlroberts/karlroberts.github.io/source/_posts/2015-06-27-passwordless-ssh-on-synology.markdown

 chmod 755 user user # by default synology setts 777 and sshd is picky
 ```

-now you need to actually give your user a shell.
+Now you need to actually give your user a shell.
 as root edit `/etc/passwd`

-you need an entry like
+You need an entry like

 ```
 rsync:x:1031:100:linux backup user:/var/services/homes/rsync:/bin/ash
 ```

-notice that the last section is a real shell /bin/ash  if it is not a shell you can't log in.
+Notice that the last section is a real shell /bin/ash  if it is not a shell you can't log in.

 Now you need to modify `/etc/ssh/sshd_config` make sure it has the following lines:-